 Introduction

 Ansible, the robust automation tool, empowers users to manage configurations, deploy software, and automate a wide range of tasks with ease.
 However, ensuring the security and predictability of file permissions when creating or manipulating files is crucial to maintaining a stable and safe environment.
-In this article, we’ll explore Ansible Error 208, “risky-file-permissions,” which focuses on the risks associated with modules that can create or modify files with potentially insecure or unpredictable permissions.
+In this article, we’ll explore Ansible Error 208, “risky-file-permissions,” in Ansible-Lint which focuses on the risks associated with modules that can create or modify files with potentially insecure or unpredictable permissions.
 We’ll discuss how to use these modules safely and mitigate potential security issues in your Ansible playbooks.

 The Problem: Risky File Permissions